WISEPLAT/backtrader_bybit/README.md

     * generates 177% of revenue at the time of video recording))
     * Non-live mode - for testing strategies without sending orders to the exchange!

+* **08 - Offline Backtest Margin Trade with Leverage 50x - Linear Trade.py** - An example of a trading strategy with the use of margin Leverage 50x for a history backtest using SMA indicators - not live mode - for two BTC and ETH tickers on the base of USDT ticker.
+  * The strategy shows how to apply indicators SMA to several tickers at the same time.
+    * generates 50% of revenue at the time of file publishing
+    * Non-live mode - for testing strategies without sending orders to the exchange!
+  * The strategy shows how to use margin with Leverage 50x for backtest on history market data for cryptocurrencies.

 ## Thanks
 - backtrader: Very simple and cool library!
 - [pybit](https://github.com/bybit-exchange/pybit): For creating Bybit API wrapper, shortening a lot of work.